Anastasia Pavlyuchenkova: 2011: Two major quarterfinals

-2012: Inconsistencies and ranking slide
+2012: Inconsistencies

 Pavlyuchenkova started the 2012 season with a loss to eventual champion Kaia Kanepi in the second round of the Brisbane International.
 She then dropped her opening match in Sydney to Andrea Petkovic, and exited the Australian Open in the second round to Vania King.
 She then suffered a four-match losing streak in the next two months before snapping it at the Charleston Open in April where she beat Eleni Daniilidou in her opening match in three sets.
 She then lost to compatriot Nadia Petrova in the following round.
 After that, she dropped both her singles matches while on Fed Cup duty in the semifinals against Serbia.

 During the clay-court swing, Pavlyuchenkova fell in the second round of Madrid and Rome.
 Seeded 22nd at the French Open, she won back-to-back matches for the first time since Beijing last year to reach the third round where she was stunned by Klára Zakopalová in straight sets.
 Her ranking fell outside the top 30 after the French Open concluded.
 On grass, she reached the quarterfinals in Eastbourne where she lost to Zakopalová once more.
 At Wimbledon, she lost to Varvara Lepchenko in the second round.

 Pavlyuchenkova's form improved after Wimbledon when she made the quarterfinals in Båstad and then went on to reach her first final of the year at the Washington Open where she was beaten by Magdaléna Rybáriková.
 After falling at the first hurdle in Montreal, she cruised into the last eight in Cincinnati where she lost to Petra Kvitová.
 This resulted in her return to the top 20.
 However, she suffered a setback at the US Open when she was upset in the second round by wildcard Kristina Mladenovic.
 Pavlyuchenkova went on to win just one more match in her last three tournaments of the year when she beat Chanelle Scheepers in the first round of Tokyo before falling to seventh seed Li Na.
 Her ranking then plummeted to No. 34 after falling in the first round of Beijing.
 She finished the year ranked World No. 36.